Similarity-based Label Inference Attack against Training and Inference of Split Learning: Experiments

 \subsection{Attack Performance}

-We evaluate the attack performance of the proposed clustering label inference approach from the following perspectives. \begin{itemize} \item \textbf{Basic Performance at the Last Layer.} We first analyze the basic performance of the proposed approach at the last layer.
-The best attack performance is evaluated when the cut layer is really close to the output. \item \textbf{Different Positions of Cut Layers.} We aim to evaluate the proposed attack under practical split learning where the cut layer can be far from the output.
-We show the attack performance under different locations of cut layers. \item \textbf{Different Epochs for Attack.} The collected gradients and smashed data are changing (vanishing gradients and better extracted features) with the increase of epochs.
-We evaluate the performance under different epochs to determine the timing for attacks. \item \textbf{Dimensionality Reduction of Gradients and Smashed Data.} The dimensionality reduction (e.g., via PCA) of collected gradients and smashed data can reduce the complexity of the proposed clustering attack algorithm.
-This is critical for practical split learning especially when the cut layer has a large number of neurons. \item \textbf{The Robustness under Different Batch Sizes.} It was shown in \cite{zhu19,dang21} that the selection of batch size in the learning process can degrade the attack performance.
-We aim to validate the robustness of the proposed attack under different batch sizes. \end{itemize}
+We evaluate the attack performance of the proposed label inference attacks from the following perspectives. \begin{itemize} \item \textbf{Basic Performance at the Last Layer.} We first analyze the basic performance of the proposed approach at the last layer.
+The best attack performance is evaluated when the cut layer is close to the output. \item \textbf{Different Positions of Cut Layers.} The position of the cut layer has an impact on the attack performance.
+We show the attack performance under different locations of cut layers. \item \textbf{Different Epochs for Attack.} The collected gradients and smashed data are changing (vanishing gradients and better-extracted features) with the increase of epochs.
+We evaluate the performance under different epochs to determine the timing for attacks. \item \textbf{Robustness under Different Batch Sizes.} It was shown in \cite{zhu19,dang21} that batch size selection in the learning process could degrade the attack performance.
+We aim to validate the robustness of the proposed attacks under different batch sizes. \item \textbf{The Number of Labeled Samples for Attacks.} Our proposed attacks only need one labeled sample per class.
+The attack performance may be related to the number of labeled samples.
+We evaluate the performance under different amounts of labeled samples per class. \item \textbf{Attack Performance of Transfer Learning.} For attacks based on smashed data, the attacker can exploit the pre-trained models of similar tasks.
+We evaluate the performance under different models. \item \textbf{Attack Performance against the Increasing Model Layers.} The attack performance may be influenced by the increase of the model layers.
+Thus, we evaluate the attack performance against ResNet-18, ResNet-50, and ResNet-101, respectively. \end{itemize}